-If an electronic notarization system is approved or certified by a government-sponsored enterprise as defined in 2 USC 622(8), and verifiable proof of that approval or certification is provided to the SOS and DTMB, the SOS and DTMB would be required to approve the platform for use in this state unless the SOS affirmatively disallows use of the platform.
+If an electronic notarization system is approved or certified by a government-sponsored enterprise as defined in 2 USC 622(8), and verifiable proof of that approval or certification is provided to the SOS and DTMB, the SOS and DTMB must approve the platform for use in this state unless the SOS affirmatively disallows use of the platform.

-At least every four years, the SOS and DTMB would have to review their criteria for approving electronic notarization systems and whether currently approved electronic notarization systems remain sufficient for the electronic performance of notarial acts.
+At least every four years, the SOS and DTMB must review their criteria for approving electronic notarization systems and whether currently approved electronic notarization systems remain sufficient for the electronic performance of notarial acts.

-A notary public could select one or more tamper-evident electronic notarization systems to perform notarial acts electronically.
-Before doing so, the notary public would have to notify the SOS regarding which electronic notarization system he or she intends to use for performing electronic notarizations.
-The SOS could disallow the use of a system if it did not meet the criteria for SOS/DTMB approval described above.
-If the SOS and DTMB have already approved one or more electronic notarization systems, the notary public would have to choose a system to use from among those approved systems.
+A notary public may select one or more tamper-evident electronic notarization systems to perform notarial acts electronically.
+Before doing so, the notary public must notify the SOS regarding which electronic notarization system he or she intends to use for performing electronic notarizations.
+The SOS may disallow the use of a system that does not meet the criteria for SOS/DTMB approval described above.
+If the SOS and DTMB have already approved one or more electronic notarization systems, the notary public must choose a system to use from among those approved systems.

-The bill would amend the definition of “in the presence of,” as used in the act, to mean either of the following:
+The bill amends the definition of “in the presence of,” as used in the act, to mean either of the following:

 · In the same physical location with and close enough to see, hear, communicate with, and exchange tangible identification credentials with another individual.